Karandra/Bethesda-Module-ShellView/README.md

 # Bethesda Module ShellView
 Shell property provider that allows to see some basic info about Bethesda module files on **Details** tab in the system file **Properties** dialog.
 The DLL registers itself to handle `.esp`, `.esm`, `.esl` and `.esu` file extensions with `BethesdaModule.Metadata` ProgID.

-Property fields are marked as editable but actual file data edit is not supported.
-If you click **Apply** with any changed made to the new properties you will get **0x80004001: Not implemented** error.
-This is normal, property fields are made editable so you can copy metadata from there.
+Property fields are marked as editable but actual file data editing is not supported.
+If you click **Apply** with any changes made to the new properties you will get **0x80004001: Not implemented** error.
+This is normal, property fields are made editable so you can copy their values.
 If they're read-only there is no way to copy text.

 ### Supported formats
 - Morrowind